pixel

 Others are such convenient targets, though!

-I remember a client making the decision to stop endlessly criticizing her husband’s every breath.
-The next week, in she came, full of tales of his misbehavior and her subsequent rant.
+I remember a client making the decision to stop endlessly criticizing his wife’s every breath.
+The next week, in he came, full of tales of her misbehavior and his subsequent rant.

-I reminded her of her commitment to stop criticizing.
+I reminded him of his commitment to stop criticizing.

-Well, yes, I did say that, but this was so bad anyone would have jumped down his throat.”
+Well, yes, I did say that, but this was so bad anyone would have jumped down her throat.”

 Not.